What is a Conforming Loan?

 A conforming loan follows the guidelines set by Fannie Mae and Freddie Mac.
 One of the major guidelines for these entities is the loan amount.
 Conforming loan limits for 2019 is any loan amount under $484,350, and up to $726,525 in certain high-cost areas.
 Conforming loans also adhere to other guidelines such as the loan-to-value (LTV) and debt-to-income (DTI), requirements for private mortgage insurance, and more.

-Benefits of a Conforming Mortgage
+Benefits of Conforming Loans

-Getting a conforming loan can be advantageous if you qualify under the applicable guidelines.
+Conforming loans can be advantageous if you qualify under the applicable guidelines.

 - Easy documentation process